Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 Main Parts of Whistleblower Channels

-Whistleblower channels are more than just a hotline.
-They're full-blown systems that keep both employees and companies safe.
-Let's dive into what makes these channels tick.
+Whistleblower channels are more than a hotline.
+They are systems that protect both employees and the company.
+Here is what makes them work.

 What Can Be Reported